-The sequence, shown in Figure 17 should be followed when the CMV2000 is started up in default output mode (480 Mbps, 10-bit resolution).
+The sequence, shown in Figure 13 should be followed when the CMV4000 is started up in default output mode (480 Mbps, 10-bit resolution).
 There is no specific startup sequence for the power supplies needed.

-Figure 17: Start-up sequence for 480 Mbps @ 10-bit
+Figure 13: Start-up sequence for 480 Mbps @ 10-bit

-The CLK_IN master clock (48 MHz for 480 Mbps in 10-bit mode) should only start after the rise time of the supplies.
-The external reset pin should be released at least 1 μs after the supplies have become stable.
+The master clock CLK_IN (48 MHz for 480 Mbps in 10-bit mode) should start after the rise time of the supplies.
+The external reset pin should be released at least 1 μs after the supplies are stable.
 The first frame can be requested 1 μs after the reset pin has been released.

-If the register settings need to be changed (e.g. when using 12-bit mode), this can be done through an SPI upload 1 μs after the rising edge on the SYS_RES_N pin, as described in Figure 18.
-In this case, the FRAME_REQ pulse must not be sent until after the SPI upload is completed, plus a settling time.
+If the register settings need to be changed (e.g. when using 12-bit mode), this can be done through an SPI upload 1 μs after the rising edge on the SYS_RES_N pin, as described in Figure 14.
+In this case the FRAME_REQ pulse must not be sent until after the SPI upload is completed, plus a settling time.
 This settling time is to ensure that the changes programmed in the SPI upload have taken effect before an image is captured.
-The main factor that determines this settling time is the change in ADC gain, because the voltage over the ramp capacitor has to settle.
-For typical applications, where the ADC gain is changed from the default value of 32 to a value that saturates the ADC output (40 to 45 at 48 MHz), the settling time is 5 ms. In extreme cases, when the gain is changed from default to the maximum value, the settling time will increase to 20 ms.
+The main factor that determines this settling time is a change in ADC gain, because the voltage over the ramp capacitor has to settle.
+For typical applications, where the ADC gain is changed from the default value of 32 to a value that saturates the ADC output (40 to 45 at 48 MHz), the settling time is 7 ms. In extreme cases, when the ADC gain is changed from default to maximum, the settling time can increase to 20 ms.

-Figure 18: Start-up sequence for 12-bit mode
+Figure 14: Start-up sequence for 12-bit mode